What are boils?

 Why do boils occur?

 Most people with boils are otherwise healthy and have good personal hygiene.
-They do however carry Staph. aureus on the surface of their skins (Staph. carrier state).
-Why this occurs is usually not known, but it is estimated that 10- 20% of the population are Staph. carriers.
+They do however carry Staphylococcus aureus on the surface of their skins (staphylococcal carrier state).
+Why this occurs is usually not known, but it is estimated that 10–20% of the population are staphylococcal carriers.

-Tiny nicks or grazes or something rubbing against the skin can innoculate the Staph. germ into the wall of a hair follicle which is a ‘weak point’ in the skin's defences.
+Tiny nicks or grazes or something rubbing against the skin can innoculate the bacteria into the wall of a hair follicle which is a weak point in the skin's defences.
 Once innoculated, the bacteria cause a boil which goes on to run its usual course of about 10 days.

-Although most people with boils are otherwise healthy, boils are sometimes related to immune deficiency, anaemia, diabetes or iron deficiency.
+Although most people with boils are otherwise healthy, boils are sometimes related to immune deficiency, anaemia, diabetes, smoking or iron deficiency.

 - Consult your doctor about your general health.